-Time The time format is <hour> <Minute> <second> displayed in as 13:00:00.

-24-hour military-time clock.
-For example, 1 p. m. is displayed $\,$ have been installed in the computer.
+Time The time format is <hour> <Minute> <second> displayed in 24-hour military-time clock.
+For example, 1 p. m. is displayed as 13:00:00.

-IDE Primary Master/Slave IDE Secondary Master/Slave These categories identify the types of the two channels that be "None".

-If the controller of the HDD interface is SCSI, the selection shall

-Drive A / This category identifies the types of floppy disk drive A or drive

-Drive B B that has been installed in the computer.
+IDE Primary Master/Slave IDE Secondary These categories identify the types of the two channels that have been installed in the computer.
+Master/Slave If the controller of the HDD interface is SCSI, the selection shall be "None".
+Drive A / Drive B This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
 Video The default setting is EGA/VGA.
 Halt on You can select which type of error will cause the system to halt.